ErikPel/Netflix-automatic-resume/README.md

 ========================

-Automatizes clicking the resume button of netflixes automatic pause that happens after few episodes of TV-Series Automatically clicks the "resume playing" button when this happens:
+Automatizes clicking the resume button of netflixes automatic pause that happens after few episodes of TV-Series and automatically clicks the "resume playing" button when this happens:
 ![screenshot](http://i.imgur.com/MpCxPl2.jpg)

 Program works by checking if the average image color of the location of play icon (![play_icon](http://i.imgur.com/RR3cTl7.png)) matches with average image color of the pause screen.